hmrc/bootstrap-play/README.md

 ### Testing MDC logging

-While this works in both test and production configurations it _does not work_ in `Dev` mode using the `AkkaHttpServer`.
+While this works in both test and production configurations it _does not work_ in `Dev` mode using the `PekkoHttpServer`.

 For testing MDC, it is recommend to use